cciw-uk/data-protection/01 Decisions and actions document.rst

   The few @cciw.co.uk email addresses we have at the moment are simply "forwarding addresses" which redirect to personal email accounts, and I recommend we continue to do this.
-We will design processes and practices that do not involve sending sensitive data to email as far as possible.
+We will design processes and practices that do not involve sending sensitive data by email as far as possible.

   (``STATUS:DONE`` This is already current practice on the website and has been for several years.
 We may need to tighten some things regarding telling